nccgroup/idahunt/README.md

                         analyse.
-See filters/names.py for example --cleanup             Cleanup i.e. remove .asm files that we don't need --temp-cleanup        Cleanup temporary database files i.e. remove .id0, .id1, .id2, .nama files if IDA Pro crashed and did not delete them
+See filters/names.py for example --cleanup             Cleanup i.e. remove .asm files that we don't need --temp-cleanup        Cleanup temporary database files i.e. remove .id0, .id1, .id2, .nam, .dmp files if IDA Pro crashed and did not delete them
-  --verbose             be more verbose to debug script --max-ida MAX_IDA     Maximum number of instances of IDA to run at a time --list-only           List only what files would be handled without
+  --verbose             be more verbose to debug script --max-ida MAX_IDA     Maximum number of instances of IDA to run at a time
+                        (default: 10)
+  --list-only           List only what files would be handled without
                         executing IDA
+  --version IDA_VERSION
+                        Override IDA version (e.g. "7.5").
+This is used to find the path of IDA on Windows.
 ```

 ## Simulate without executing